 There are many reasons for the dog biting himself, but the most prevalent is that they’re itchy.
 Itchiness is caused by parasites, dry skin, allergies, and hormone imbalance.
-It’s possible that your dog is chewing at his skin because he’s bored or anxious, and he’s not showing any signs of illness.
+Your dog may be chewing at his skin because he’s bored or anxious and not showing any signs of illness.

 The more you know, the easier it will be, and we’re here to help!

 Allow us to assist you in developing a clearer vision!

 When your dog is itchy, he will scratch himself and rub against a surface with his paws and teeth to relieve the itching.
 But if you find your dog biting and chewing his body more than usual, you should be concerned.

 Excessive skin biting and scratching can suggest a variety of health problems.

 Reason 1: Parasites

 A flea infestation is one of the most prevalent causes of your dog biting and scratching his skin.
 Fleas are parasitic insects that nibble and feed on your dog’s blood.